 The Conflict of Interest Program (COIP) supports and promotes The University of Arizona's ethical conduct of research.
-In collaboration with the Institutional Review Committee and the Executive Review Committee, the Conflict of Interest Program works with The University of Arizona's research community who are engaged in external relationships to ensure that all identified financial conflicts of interest or institutional conflicts of interest are appropriately managed, reduced, or eliminated.
-Find required trainings, disclosure processes, and other details <a href="https://executivecommunity.com/html/english-english
+In collaboration with the Institutional Review Committee and the Executive Review Committee, the Conflict of Interest Program works with The University of Arizona's research community who are engaged in external relationships to ensure that all identified financial conflicts of interest are appropriately managed, reduced, or eliminated.
+Find required trainings, disclosure processes, and other details here.